 - 1. Ability to demonstrate an understanding of and commitment to workplace values that align to those of the UR. - 2.
-Proven experience of analysing large data sets and making decisions based on the sound analysis of complex and/or conflicting information. - 3.
-Proven experience in the use of software tools for data management and analysis - 4.
-Proven experience of using sound analysis to constructively evaluate and challenge an external stakeholder's point of view on complex issues while still managing to develop and maintain a constructive working relationship. - 5.
-Excellent organisational skills and proven track record of working to tight deadlines and with a high degree of individual responsibility.
+Financial and/or analytical experience, dealing with information from a variety of sources, which is used to make sound decisions in a complex business or relevant industry. - 3.
+Excellent organisational skills and proven track record of working to tight deadlines and with a high degree of individual responsibility. - 4.
+Proven experience of using sound analysis to constructively evaluate and challenge an external stakeholder's point of view on complex issues while still managing to develop and maintain a constructive working relationship. - UR Mission, Vision and Values can be found on page 4 of this pack. - Relevant industry: energy or water sector or working in economic regulation.